Cleyans/Pipex/README.md

 2. The command's results will be written to the specified output file.

-## Examples
+## Example
-Here are some examples of using pipex:
+Here are an example of using pipex:

 - To execute the command `ls -l | grep .txt` and save the results to the file `results.txt`, use the following command: